 Point of Entry

-The original EC Certificate of Inspection must be presented to the relevant authorities, i.e. Duty Officer at the port, for endorsement before the product can be released; they will not sign a copy.
-The original EC Certificate of Inspection can be sent to your shipping agent / freight forwarder for them to present to the authorities if you wish.
-The authorities at the port or airport will require pre-notification of the arrival of the organic goods and you should check with the individual authority as to how much notice they require, the notice period is normally 24–48 hrs.
+The original EC certificate of inspection must be presented to the relevant authorities, e.g. the duty officer at the port, for endorsement before the product can be released.
+They won’t sign a copy.
+The original EC certificate of inspection can be sent to your shipping agent or freight forwarder for them to present to the authorities if you prefer.
+The authorities at the port or airport need pre-notification of the arrival of the organic goods, and you should check with the particular authority how much notice they need; the notice period is normally 24 to 48 hours.
 We suggest you also check the procedures they follow (freight forwarders should also be familiar with the process).
-The relevant authority will endorse the reverse of the Certificate in Section 17.
+The authority will endorse the back of the certificate in Section 17.
 If the certificate of inspection is not endorsed by the relevant authority, the import is not legal, and the organic goods may lose their organic status.

-When the goods arrive, the ‘first consignee’ (i.e. the warehouse or another nominate person) must check the goods are as ordered and that the consignment is intact and has not been opened.
-Once they are satisfied everything is on order the first consignee must sign section 18 of the EC Certificate of Inspection as confirmation that the checks have been done.
-You will need to store your goods with an organically certified warehouse, preferably someone who will not only be able to store but also distribute your goods for you.
+When the goods arrive, the ‘first consignee’ (i.e. the warehouse or another nominated person) must check the goods are as ordered, and that the consignment is intact and hasn’t been opened.
+Once they’re satisfied, the first consignee must sign section 18 of the EC certificate of inspection to confirm the checks have been done.
+You’ll need to store your goods with an organically certified warehouse, preferably someone who will be able to distribute your goods for you, too.
 Stowga can connect you with the right partner anywhere in the UK.
 The original EC certificate of inspection must be kept available for inspection together with the shipping documents or bill of lading that accompany the goods.

-The time frame for progressing your application is about 6–8 weeks from receipt of your application form and fee payment.
-The inspection report is then assessed and a Compliance Notice is issued (usually within 2–3 weeks).
-You may have to provide some further information to complete the Certification process.
-The length of time this process takes depends on how quickly you can send the information to OF&G (or whichever certification partner you choose).
+Your first inspection is usually 6 to 8 weeks after the receipt of your application form and fee payment.
+The inspection report is then assessed and a compliance notice is issued (usually within 2 to 3 weeks).
+You may have to provide more information to complete the certification process.
+The length of time the process takes depends on how quickly you can send the information to OF&G (or whichever certification partner you choose).
 As an importer, your inspection will be paper-based and focus on the organic procedures you have in place.
 It will check in detail that you’re completing the EC certificate of inspection correctly.